FgForrest/evitaDB/documentation/user/en/query/requirements/fetching.md

 <LanguageSpecific to="graphql">

-To fetch entity or reference [attributes](../../use/data-model.md#attributes-unique-filterable-sortable-localized), simply use `attributes` output field in an entity or reference object with specific attribute names as sub-fields.
+To fetch entity or reference [attributes](../../use/data-model.md#attributes-unique-filterable-sortable-localized), use the `attributes` field within an entity or reference object and specify the required attribute names as sub-fields.
 [Localized attributes](../../use/data-model.md#localized-attributes) need a *locale context* in the query, either by using the [`entityLocaleEquals`](../filtering/locale.md#entity-locale-equals) filter constraint or by explicitly specifying `locale` argument of the `attributes` field.
 Using GraphQL aliases, you can fetch the same